-- The area needs to access any available funding to keep existing community facilities going. - There is limited emergency access especially to the north of the A465 which needs further consideration. - A pub/restaurant in the area would be a huge benefit to the community. - Medical services which includes a doctors' surgery are currently oversubscribed.
-The area needs to link into the Doctors Consortium and Wye Valley NHS Trust to find out any future plans they have for Belmont Rural.
+- The area needs to access any available funding to keep existing community facilities going. - Limited emergency access especially to the north of the A465 needs further consideration. - A pub/restaurant in the area would be a huge benefit to the community. - Medical services which include a doctors are currently oversubscribed.
+Will need to link into the The Doctors Consortium and Wye Valley Health to find out any future plans they have for the area.

-5. Vision and Objectives of the Belmont Rural NDP
+5. Vision and Objectives